HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 folder: mydoc
 ---

+{% include important.html content="This walktrouth guide explains how to build the Admin api using a command-line interface and/or Visual Studio Code.
+Some settings differ when using Visual Studio." %}

 ## Requirements
-- .NET Core 3.1 SDK or later [How to install](https://docs.microsoft.com/en-us/dotnet/core/install/sdk?pivots=os-windows)
+- .NET Core 3.1 SDK or later.
+[How to install](https://docs.microsoft.com/en-us/dotnet/core/install/sdk?pivots=os-windows)
 - MySql server (preferrably v8.0.19 or later) running with the database and tables already created

 The .NET Core CLI is included with the .NET Core SDK.
 To check that you have it installed open a terminal and run: